HandsOnDataViz/book/introduction/who.md

 # Who created this book?

-Contributors to *Data Visualization for All* have agreed to freely share our work as an open-access book.
+Contributors to *Data Visualization for All* are credited in the byline to specific pages they authored (or co-authored), hold the copyright to those pages (jointly if co-authored), and have agreed to freely share the work as an open-access book. *Data Visualization for All* is copyrighted by Jack Dougherty and contributors and distributed under a [Creative Commons BY-NC 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+You may freely share and modify this content for non-commercial purposes, with a source credit to: http://DataVizForAll.org

 | Authors | About Us |
 | ---: | :--- |